Center for International Social Work Studies

 Before applying, please contact email@example.com.

 The Humphreys Institute works to increase the political participation and power of all social workers and the communities they serve so public policy reflects our profession’s values and commitment to social justice.
-The Institute urges all social workers to re-examine their attitudes toward politics, their role in empowering their clients and communities to be politically active and their personal commitment to integrate political action into their practice.
+Our primary programming includes:

 Puerto Rican and Latin@ Studies Project